KadirYazadzhi/NetProbe/README.md

 🌍 **Geolocation-based analysis for scanned IPs**
 🔒 **Brute-force testing for detected services**
 📡 **Real-time network traffic analysis**

+## ⚠️ Disclaimer
+This tool is intended for ethical use only!
+Unauthorized scanning may violate laws and terms of service.

 ## 📜 License
 This project is licensed under the **MIT License** - see the LICENSE file for details.